DudeCalledBro/docker-image-latex/README.md

 docker run --rm -v $(pwd):/data dudecalledbro/docker-latex:latest lualatex your_document.tex
 ```

- This command mounts your current directory to the `/data` directory in the container and runs the pdflatex command on `your_document.tex`.
+ This command mounts your current directory to the `/data` directory in the container and runs the lualatex command on `your_document.tex`.

 ## Build